vapoursynth/vapoursynth/doc/functions/makediff.rst

 .. function::   MakeDiff(clip clipa, clip clipb[, int[] planes])
    :module: std

-   Caculates the difference between *clipa* and *clipb* and clamps the result.
+   Calculates the difference between *clipa* and *clipb* and clamps the result.
    By default all *planes* are processed.
-This function is usually used together with *MergeDiff* which can be used to add back the difference.
+This function is usually used together with *MergeDiff*, which can be used to add back the difference.

    Unsharp masking of luma::